Asian Eyelid Surgery

 WHAT CAN YOU EXPECT DURING THE CONSULTATION?

-During your consultation at Houston Oculofacial Plastic Surgery, Dr. Sami will evaluate and examine your eyelids and the surrounding facial structures, giving special consideration to unique Asian characteristics.
-In addition, she notes other features such as eyebrow position, facial symmetry, the shape of the eye, position of fat pads, skin quality, muscle tone, dry eye problems, and position of the eyeball about the facial bones.
+During your consultation at Houston Oculofacial Plastic Surgery, Dr. Sami will evaluate and examine your eyelids and the surrounding facial structures, giving special consideration to the unique characteristics of your Asian features.
+In addition, she notes other features, such as eyebrow position, facial symmetry, the shape of the eye, position of fat pads, skin quality, muscle tone, dry eye problems, and the position of the eyeball relative to the facial bones.

 Dr. Sami will discuss your personal goals for eyelid surgery and explain you’re probable outcomes from surgery.
-She will discuss with you how to prepare for your surgery, what to expect during your procedure, and during the recovery process.
+She will discuss with you how to prepare for your surgery, what to expect during the procedure, and what to expect during the recovery process.
 Dr. Sami and her staff will share with you our “Brag Book” of before-and-after photos of actual patients, so you can understand what results to expect from your eyelid surgery.

 WHAT IS THE ASIAN BLEPHAROPLASTY PROCEDURE?

-Blepharoplasty, just like any eyelid procedure, begins with a thorough knowledge of periorbital structures together with a unique and customized approach for each patient.
+Blepharoplasty, like any eyelid procedure, begins with a thorough understanding of periorbital structures, along with a unique and customized approach tailored to each patient.
 Remember, no two eyes are the same, let alone any two faces.
-In addition, every person has some degree of asymmetry between the two halves of the face.
+Additionally, every person exhibits some degree of asymmetry between the two halves of their face.

 The procedure is typically performed under local anesthesia or intravenous sedation in an outpatient setting.
-The procedure itself takes less than an hour and can be performed at the same time as other eyelid or orbital procedures, such as lower eyelid blepharoplasty, eyelid malposition correction, or facial rejuvenation procedures.
+The procedure itself takes less than an hour.
+It can be performed at the same time as other eyelid or orbital procedures, such as lower eyelid blepharoplasty, eyelid malposition correction, or facial rejuvenation procedures.

-During a typical Asian blepharoplasty, Dr. Sami will surgically sculpt fat pads, remove excess skin and tighten muscles.
-She fashions the incisions into the naturally-occurring creases in the eyelids, to avoid visible surgical lines, and these heal beautifully without any discernible scars.
-She uses fine sutures to close the incisions and the choice of the suture material (for example absorbable versus nonabsorbable) depends on the complexity of the surgery and location.
+During a typical Asian blepharoplasty, Dr. Sami surgically sculpts fat pads, removes excess skin, and tightens the muscles.
+She fashions the incisions along the naturally occurring creases in the eyelids to minimize visible surgical lines, and these heal beautifully without any discernible scarring.
+She uses fine sutures to close the incisions, and the choice of the suture material (for example, absorbable versus nonabsorbable) depends on the complexity of the surgery and location.

 Based on Dr. Sami’s preoperative assessment and the needs and expectations of each patient, she ensures her surgical plan is carried out with compassionate, meticulous care to yield fantastic results.